Is Scratched Stainless Steel Cookware Safe?

 Yes, Stainless steel scratching is completely natural.
 The improper technique of cleaning is the primary cause for scratching.
 Steel is malleable, so it gets scratched by harder materials.
 Using soft cloths to clean your new stainless steel cookware is the only way to avoid them being damaged.

-See also Is Marble Coated Cookware Safe?
+See also Is Phantom Cookware Safe to Use?

 How Can You Tell If a Stainless Steel Pan is Ruined?